Cases to be shifted to ATCs as military courts expire

 -

-Cases to be shifted to ATCs as military courts expireBy Akhtar AminJanuary 08, 2017Print : Peshawar
+Cases to be shifted to ATCs as military courts expireBy Akhtar AminJanuary 08, 2017Print : National

 However, they pointed out that everyone was raising questions whether the military courts conducted fair trials.
 They felt this was the reason the high courts had suspended some of the death sentences awarded by the military courts.